BillyUdders/zorro/README.md

 # zorro
 ZSH Plugin repo...

-Mkdir .zsh.plugins and add this to your ~/.zshrc:
+Mkdir .zsh.plugins, clone this into it and add this to your ~/.zshrc:

 	if [[ -s "${ZDOTDIR:-$HOME}/.zsh.plugins/init.zsh" ]]; then
 	   source "${ZDOTDIR:-$HOME}/.zsh.plugins/init.zsh"